Elementor Pro Review

 You can choose to use either Gutenberg or Elementor to build your pages.
 For example, you could create an Elementor template for the layout of your posts and then use the Gutenberg text editor to add your content.
 Many people (myself included) have opted to ditch Gutenberg in favor of the Classic Editor plugin.
 Elementor works just fine with it too.

 Elementor’s developers also released the Elementor Blocks for Gutenberg plugin and made it available in the WordPress plugin repository.
 This plugin lets you use Elementor blocks inside the Gutenberg editor.

 In addition to these integrations, Elementor also connects with the Facebook SDK, reCAPTCHA v2, don Reach, TypeKit Web Fonts, HubSpot, SalesForce, and Zapier.
 This is an impressive list compared to other page builders.

 Layouts and Templates

 More templates than any human can use

-Elementor Pro includes over 300 professionally designed page section and full page templates.
+Elementor Pro includes over 300 professionally designed page sections and full-page templates.
 That’s more pre-built layouts than I’ve seen with any other page builder.
 On top of that, they are almost all seriously nice looking!
-Aside from a few standard business-y designs, you won’t find any cookie cutter layouts in the Elementor template library.
+Aside from a few standard business-y designs, you won’t find many cookie cutter layouts in the Elementor template library.

-Most of the full page and page section templates creative use color combinations, fonts, and images for a very good overall effect.
+Most of the full page and page section templates creatively use color combinations, fonts, and images for a very good overall effect.

 Elementor works with essentially all modern themes